OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 ## OLTP Databases

 | [Phoenix](/technologies/apache-phoenix/) | An OLTP SQL query engine over Apache HBase tables that supports a subset of SQL 92 (including joins), and comes with a JDBC driver.
-| Trafodion (Incubating) |  OLTP on Hadoop solution based on Tandom NoStop database IP with commercial support from Esgyn - <https://trafodion.incubator.apache.org/>
+| Trafodion |  OLTP on Hadoop solution based on Tandom NoStop database IP with commercial support from Esgyn - <https://trafodion.incubator.apache.org/>

 ## Streaming Analytics